ghxiao/city-bench/README.md

 * Python scripts:  `script_id parameter`

-    Scripts are the main option to extend the benchmark creation i.a. with spatial functions.

-   `source id3 "contains" id2 id2`
+    Scripts are the main option to extend the benchmark creation i.a. with the calculation of spatial relations.
+Parameter are entered separated by space and can be either a constant text (in double quotes) or variables, which are replaced with on execution.
+Note that scripts are treated as a data source, hence the methods `open(args)` and `read()` have to be implemented.
+In the read method n-tuples have to be returned by the python command `yield`.

+   `source id3 "contains" id2 id2`, which calls the spatialRelationsReader.py function to calculate the inside relation with the same file as the input

 * Constants: `constant c_id1 c_id2 ...`

+    Constants are the simplest sources and directly written to the target.
+It is possible to assign a sequence of constants to a single writing step.

+   `source constant id4`

 `target target_id target_parameter` has to be configured according to the output source: